-Liz Turner has been practicing yoga for over 16 years with a range of teachers and traditions including from the Forge Yoga Centre in Totnes, Harbour House in Kingsbridge, Michelle Levi, Ra Lalita Dasi, international teacher Debbie Mills and teachers/ashrams in India.
-She qualified with the Satya Loka School of Yoga and Traditional Tantra, completing Teacher Training at the Alpen Retreat, Austria.
+Liz Turner has been practising yoga for over 16 years with a range of teachers and traditions.
+She qualified with the Satya Loka School of Yoga and Traditional Tantra.

-Liz is now studying Vinyasa Krama yoga with Stephen Brandon in the Krishnamacharya tradition and she has completed Srivatsa Ramaswami’s 100 hour advanced teacher training course.
-Srivatsa Ramaswami studied for over 30 years with Sri T. Krishnamacharya (the legendary yogi often known as the Father of Modern Yoga).
-Liz is also studying the work of Sri Bhashyam, one of Krishnamacharya’s sons.
-This is a lineage in which knowledge has been transmitted for 20 generations.
-Liz feels privileged to receive this unchanged system and pass it onto students.
+One of her early inspirations was international teacher Debbie Mills.
+Liz is now studying Vinyasa Krama yoga with Stephen Brandon in the same Krishnamacharya tradition.
+She is also studying Ayurveda, the 5000+ year old traditional natural medicine of India.
+She has completed Srivatsa Ramaswami’s 100 hour advanced yoga teacher training course.
+Srivatsa Ramaswami studied for over 30 years with Sri T. Krishnamacharya (known as the Father of Modern Yoga).
+Liz is also learning the work of Sri Bhashyam, one of Krishnamacharya’s sons.
+This is a lineage in which knowledge has been transmitted for 20 generations and Liz feels privileged to receive this unchanged system and pass it onto students.

 As well as adult’s yoga, Liz is trained in Children’s Yoga, having completed the Foundation Teacher Training Course with YogaBeez plus Teenage yoga with Calm for Kids and Chair Yoga with Special Yoga.